asimlqt/php-google-contacts-client/README.md

 PHP client library for accessing Google Contacts

-**Warning: Do not use update contacts using the Entry::save() method if you have groups or photos setup for your contacts.They have not yet been implemented and you will lose that data**
+**Warning: Do not update contacts using the Entry::save() method if you have groups or photos setup for your contacts.
+They have not yet been implemented and you will lose that data**

 Example Usage: